-Breaking down the script means you go through your screenplay, number each scene and highlight each element, including locations, characters, props, make up, wardrobe, picture vehicles and special FX…
+Breaking down the script means you go through your screenplay, numbering each scene and highlighting each element, including locations, characters, props, make up, wardrobe, picture vehicles and special FX…

 If money is tight, you might consider performing your own breakdown long before you bring on a 1st AD.
-If you go this route, I suggest doing a web search for Gorilla Film Production Software or Movie Magic (formerly branded as Entertainment Partners).
+If you go this route, I suggest doing some research on Gorilla Film Production Software or LightSpeed Eps.
 With these tools, you’ll have some help as you break down and schedule your movie.